CecileBeust/PA_Communities/_02_Analysis_Communities/README.md

-# Analysis, Clustering, Enrichment and Visualization of gene communities
+# Analysis and visualization of communities

 This folder contains different scripts to analyze communities of genes, here identified for Premature Aging diseases in a multiplex network of biological interaction using an iterative Random Walk with Restart algorithm (itRWR)